Princeton-CDH/cdh-ansible/roles/passenger/README.md

 * Installs the **Legacy Key** (SHA1) for backward compatibility.
 * Installs the **2025 Future-Proof Key** (SHA256) for newer repositories.
 * Converts keys to the modern GPG keyring format (`/usr/local/share/keyrings`) and installs them into `/etc/apt/trusted.gpg.d/`.

+### Package versions

+Known-good versions are recorded per Ubuntu release in `vars/jammy.yml` and `vars/noble.yml`.
+Passenger 6.1.6 is used on both because its Nginx module depends on plain `nginx-common`, so it installs against whichever revision of Nginx the archive currently offers.

+That matters because Phusion publishes several module builds per Passenger release, and newer ones depend on one *exact* Nginx revision.
+For example on noble, `6.2.0-1~noble1` requires `nginx-common 1.24.0-2ubuntu7.15` while `6.2.0-1~noble1build1` requires `7.16`.
+Installing "the newest" therefore fails with `you have held broken packages` on any host whose archive or mirror has not published that exact Nginx revision.

+Before installing, the role checks what apt can actually install and:

+* uses the recorded Passenger version when it is available (the normal case);
+* falls back to the newest build that is installable against the available Nginx, printing a message asking that `vars/<release>.yml` be updated;
+* pins Nginx only when the chosen module requires an exact revision, or when the recorded revision is still available; otherwise Nginx tracks the archive so it keeps receiving security updates.

+Two apt behaviors worth knowing before changing this code:

+* Installation runs through `apt-get`, not the `apt` module.
+The module constructs its own apt policy without apt's defaults, so requesting any version other than the repository's newest fails with `no available installation candidate`.
+Since versions here are pinned deliberately, the module is unusable.
+* The Phusion pin in `/etc/apt/preferences.d/phusion-passenger` uses priority 999, not 1001, and an unquoted origin.
+At 1001 it ties with apt's own version pin and the newest package wins; quoted origins never match at all.

 ### Monitoring